MatteoNulli/matteonulli1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 📌 Hi, this is Matteo, a first year MSc student in [Artificial Intelligence](https://www.uva.nl/shared-content/programmas/en/masters/artificial-intelligence/artificial-intelligence.html) at the University of Amsterdam.
-Previously, I attended Bocconi University where I attended a Bachelor's of Science in [Mathematical and Computing Sciences for AI](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/bachelor+of+science/mathematical+and+computing+sciences+for+artificial+intelligence/mathematical+and+computing+sciences+for+artificial+intelligence/).
-During this time, I was selected to participate in an exchange program at at the [University of Sydney](https://www.sydney.edu.au) where I took courses in Applied Mathematics and Computer Science.
+Previously, I graduated from [Bocconi University](https://www.unibocconi.it/en) with Bachelor's of Science in [Mathematical and Computing Sciences for AI](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/bachelor+of+science/mathematical+and+computing+sciences+for+artificial+intelligence/mathematical+and+computing+sciences+for+artificial+intelligence/).
+During this time, I was selected to participate in an exchange program at the [University of Sydney](https://www.sydney.edu.au) where I took courses in Applied Mathematics and Computer Science.

 💭 My research interests lie in bridging the gap between Vision and Language within AI systems.
 Multimodal models are capable of merging two of the most important aspects of how us humans learn and interact with the world around us.
 I strive to align the performance of Multimodal foundation models to that of LLMs.
-Feel free to reach out for possible research collaborations.

 <!-- I am also interested in Reinforcement Learning applied to robotics.  -->

 📚 Currently I am taking the [Foundation Models](https://uvafomo.github.io) and [Deep Learning 2](https://uvadl2c.github.io) courses.

+I am always open to head about possible research collaborations, feel free to [contact me](matteo.nulli@outlook.com).

 <!--